gabro/vscode-scalafmt/README.md

 ## How to use

-The extension integrates directly with the `Format Document` command of VSCode.
+The extension integrates directly with the `Format Document` and `Format Selection` commands of VSCode.

 ### Manually
 1. Open the Command Palette (`CMD + Shift + P`)